fbooth-elevatus/gcp-data-engineer/en/2_Ingesting_and_Processing_Data/Optimizing_Data_Pipelines.md

 - Implement **BigQuery schema validation** and **Cloud Dataprep** to ensure data integrity.
 - Use **Cloud Logging, Cloud Monitoring, and Stackdriver** for observability and issue detection.
 - Apply **best practices** such as schema evolution, monitoring, and data validation to optimize pipeline reliability and cost efficiency.

-By implementing these strategies, enterprises can build **resilient, cost-effective, and high-performing data pipelines** that power analytics and AI-driven insights on **Google Cloud Platform (GCP)**. 🚀